Easiest College Majors and Degrees

 - STEM majors, like computer science and engineering, are typically seen as more difficult due to their emphasis on math.

-- Online degrees are not necessarily easier than on-campus degrees, but they can offer increased convenience and flexibility for students.
+- Online degrees are not necessarily easier than on-campus degrees, but they can offer students increased convenience and flexibility.

-One thing to consider when choosing your college major is rigor.
-Depending on your skills and interests, some majors will be easier to complete than others.
+One of many factors to consider when choosing your college major is rigor.
+Depending on your skills and interests, some majors may be easier to complete than others.

-For example, science, technology, engineering, and math (STEM) majors have a reputation for demanding coursework and complex curriculum.
+Science, technology, engineering, and math (STEM) programs, for example, have a reputation for demanding coursework and complex curricula.
+These fields of study also have strict qualifications for acceptance.

 But don’t forget — the easiest bachelor’s degree for one person might be challenging for another.
-You should weigh the pros and cons of each program, including potential careers after graduation, to find the best fit for your personal interests, strengths, and aptitudes.
+You should weigh the pros and cons of each program, including potential careers and transferable skills, to find the best fit for your personal interests, strengths, and aptitudes.

 ---|---|